Quickback Docs

 Limit which roles receive a broadcast using targetRoles:

-// Only admins and editors receive this broadcast
+// Only hiring managers and recruiters receive this broadcast

 });